UPDATE: A Research Guide to the Argentine Legal System

-The Argentine Nation is to fulfil the agreements made with the International Community under Act 25632 and take the necessary measures for the prevention of Slave Trade, for the reinforcement of its criminal persecution and the protection and assistance of victims.
+The Argentine Nation is to fulfill the agreements made with the International Community under Act 25632 and take the necessary measures for the prevention of Slave Trade, for the reinforcement of its criminal persecution and the protection and assistance of victims.

 To control the use and treatment of those soils suitable for agricultural and forestation activities since the inadequate exploitation of said soils have already shown, -or may show- signs of degradation caused by the harmful action of human beings.

 Any individual who ill-treats animals will be fined a sum ranging from two (2) to twenty (20) minimum wages, or put into jail for a period of fifteen (15) days and up to one (1) year.